 More mild words in Sonic 2 include “butt,” “screwed” (for in trouble), “freaky,” “heck,” “idiot,” “diss,” “poop,” “farted,” and “booty.”
 Overall, I think the mild language in this film is even MILDER than the original Sonic movie.
 A cleaner sequel (at least in the language department), for sure.

-Is Sonic the Hedgehog 2 kid friendly?
-At a runtime of 2 hours 2 minutes, this sequel is very lengthy for little wiggle worm kids, almost 30 minutes longer than the original Sonic (runtime 1 hour 39 minutes).
+At a runtime of 2 hours 2 minutes, this sequel is very lengthy for little wiggle worm kids, almost 30 minutes longer than the original Sonic movie (runtime 1 hour 39 minutes).
 There are some slower, dialogue heavy, extended scenes that could be possibly boring for younger children.
 However, with the introduction of new animated characters, non-stop action, new adventures and lots of physical comedy, Sonic the Hedgehog 2 continues to captivate young audiences, encouraging families to watch together.

 Going nowhere fast?
 At over 2 hours and a vacation for the editing team, Sonic 2 is more of a movie marathon than a sprint.
 But with enough new characters, lots of pop culture references, video game Easter Eggs, humor, action, and adventures on par with the first movie, Sonic the Hedgehog 2 film will definitely have the whole family cheering non-stop.
 Stay for the mid-credit scene.
 It certainly resulted in a very loud response from our theater audience.